decaycs/decay-terms/README.md

 >Happy ricing :)

 ## [Tabby](https://tabby.sh/)
-iPaste the contents of the theme you choosed into your `~/.config/tabby/config.yaml`
+Paste the contents of the theme you choosed into your `~/.config/tabby/config.yaml`

 Open the settings => Navigate to Colour scheme and you should hopefully see Decay (and Decayce) at the top.